Md. Mujibur Rahman Majnu

 Md.
-Mujibur Rahman Majnu (born 10 December 1952) is a Awami League politician and a former Jatiya Sangsad member representing the Bogra-5 constituency.
+Mujibur Rahman Majnu (born 10 December 1952) is an Awami League politician and a former Jatiya Sangsad member representing the Bogra-5 constituency.

 Career

+Majnu is a businessman.
+The Awami League selected him as their candidate for the Bogra-5 constituency in the 2001 general election.
+In a seven-way contest, he came third, behind the incumbent and an independent candidate.

+In 2009, he was elected chairman of Sherpur Upazila, defeating Rustam Ali.
+He lost the chairmanship in 2014, but was elected again, unopposed, in 2019.

 Majnu was elected to parliament from Bogra-5 as an Awami League candidate on 7 January 2024.